Edmonton Housing Market Report

 Aside from supply limitations, the most important factor affecting house prices is the availability and rate of mortgages.
 Mortgage rates follow the expected inflation rate.
 High inflation elevated mortgage rates over the past two and half years, which pressured housing markets.

-The headline inflation rate in Canada has cooled to 2.5% as of July 2024, a significant decline from 8.1% in June 2022.
-Forward indicators like unemployment (which has risen to a seasonally adjusted rate of 6.6% from a low of 4.8% in July 2022), GDP (which is consistently growing slower than population), and retail sales also suggest that inflation will decrease from this level toward the Bank of Canada’s target of 2%.
+The headline inflation rate in Canada has cooled to under 2% as of September 2024, a significant decline from 8.1% in June 2022.
+Forward indicators like unemployment (which has risen to a seasonally adjusted rate of 6.5% from a low of 4.8% in July 2022), GDP (which is consistently growing slower than population), and retail sales also suggest that inflation may fluctuate but is unlikely to rise sustainably above the Bank of Canada’s target of 2%.

-Thus, the Bank of Canada’s policy rate will gradually decline over 2024 and 2025.
-The forecast for Canada mortgage rates, which uses market expectations, corroborates this expectation.
+Thus, the Bank of Canada’s policy rate will continue to decline over 2024 and 2025 gradually.
+Forecast for Canada mortgage rates, which uses market expectations, corroborates this expectation.

 Home Prices in Edmonton